AHMerrill/optimization_1/README.md

 # Portfolio Optimization with CVaR (Linear Programming)

+## When you make changes in colab, there should be a button at the top of the page to re-save to github

 ## Project Status Table

 | Part | Description | Colab Link | Assigned To | Completed By | Date Completed | Validated By | Comments |